 Many of her findings simply reinforce common sense.
 Unsurprisingly she finds the idea of “spiritual” to be fluid and multi-voiced.

-[Another stretch close to the final draft: the three-way typology for how “spiritual” may refer to “theistic,” “extra-theistic,” and “moral” understandings.]
+[Another stretch similar to the final version: her three-way typology for how “spiritual” can refer to “theistic,” “extra-theistic,” and “moral” understandings.]

 Importantly, Ammerman underlines something that in my view should be common sense but is not: that being spiritual is not an alternative to being religious—rather they typically coincide.
 Most of the people she interviewed who use the idea of “spiritual but not religious” are either pious evangelicals using a typical Protestant rhetoric against “empty ritualism” (classically Catholic, or closer to home) or people for whom religion is, in fact, not salient, just as they report—but who are not much engaged with spirituality either.

-Any geeks still with me?
-Anyone think that, even after the massive amount of time I spent revising and compressing, this latter “first thought/best thought” version is the best—except for disrespecting my word limits, not reining in my voice as “scholarly” conventions may have preferred, and not yet being fully polished?
+Anyone still with me?
+Anyone think that, even after a massive amount of time I spent revising, this “first thought/best thought” version remains the best— well, except for disrespecting my word limits, not reining in my voice as “scholarly” conventions may have preferred, and not yet being entirely polished?
 Maybe that’s just me, but to me it’s interesting to think about.

 Anyway, perhaps some of my RPUC compatriots will find this useful, and perhaps someone else who has come this far will, too.
-Then again, I may tear it down after the meeting tomorrow.
+Or I may tear it down after the meeting tomorrow.

 MBE standard notice: The time I spend on this blog is not in addition to a Twitter and FaceBook presence, but an alternative to it.
 If you think anything here merits wider circulation, this will probably only happen if you circulate it.